evotools/nf-LO/README.md

 ### Custom fasta
 The source and target genomes can be specified as local or remote (un)compressed fasta files using the `--source` and `--target` flags.
 ### Download from NCBI
-*nf-LO* can download fasta files from ncbi directly.
+*nf-LO* can download fasta files from ncbi directly using the [datasets API](https://www.ncbi.nlm.nih.gov/datasets/).
 Users provide a GCA/GCF code using the `--ncbi_source` and `--ncbi_target` flags as follow:
 ```
 nextflow run evotools/nf-LO --ncbi_source GCF_001549955.1 --ncbi_target GCF_011751205.1 -profile conda
 ```